Connect with us

 A career in sales teaches you important aspects of the sales process, such as running effective qualifications, conducting thorough follow-ups, prospecting, closing deals, and account mapping in complex enterprise sales.
 However, regardless of your background, it’s essential to understand the product you’re selling, the market you’re entering, and the customers’ pain points.

-“In sales, I approach it by sharing how I’ve solved a problem I personally experienced with a solution I built myself.
+“In sales, I approach it by sharing how I’ve solved a problem I experienced with a solution I built myself.
 It’s about conveying these experiences to others”, he adds.

 Building a robust sales machine